magomimmo/modern-cljs/doc/tutorial-22.md

 cljs.user=>
 ```

-and then visit the [localhost:3000][5] URL to activate the bREPL
+Visit the [localhost:3000][5] URL to activate the bREPL connection for
-connection for interacting with the JS Engine of your browser.
+interacting with the JS Engine of your browser.

 ```clj
 cljs.user=> (+ 1 41)